ITsvetkoFF/Kv-012/TCMSApp/README.md

     Serves the development code and launches it in a browser.
 The goal of building for development is to do it as fast as possible, to keep development moving efficiently.
 This task serves all code from the source folders and compiles less to css in a temp folder.

-    It is also runs mongod --dbpath './src/mongodb' MongoBD created with name 'TCMSdb'

 - `gulp serve-dev --nosync`

     Serves the development code without launching the browser.